The traditional measurement of bulk firewood purchases is referred to as a cord.

 When is the Best Time to Buy or Order Your Wood?

-Most times it happens when consumers need the dry wood the most – suppliers may be out of it.
+It often happens when consumers need the dry wood the most – suppliers may be out of it.

 Because wood takes time to dry, the stocked dry inventory might be sold out.